Collaborations

 Neighbor Care Neighbors

-This isn’t charity work—it’s justice work.
+This isn’t charity.
+It’s justice work.
 By getting proximate to those who are suffering, our Neighbor Care Neighbors gain insights crucial for transformation and co-liberation.
-They embody our core values of interdependence, love, and generosity while building the beloved community where everyone’s voice matters.
+They embody our values of interdependence, love, and generosity while helping build beloved community where every neighbor’s voice matters.

-This calling isn’t for everyone, which is why we curate our volunteer network mindfully.
-If you’re drawn to ending relational poverty and isolation while potentially making a profound difference in someone’s life, reach out to us to learn more about our next training session.
+This calling isn’t for everyone, which is why we curate our network mindfully.
+If you feel drawn to ending the relational poverty and isolation at the core of our culture’s problems, reach out to us to learn more about our next training session.

 Voices from the Edge Podcast Series